img

 Is there any trick for Flannel Fabric Sewing?

-Just a pre-wash and complete dry are enough to get through the sewing process.
+Just a pre-wash and complete dry is enough to get through the sewing process.
 But better pressing in the ironing phase will make things better.

 Is Flannel Fabric plaid?

 Plaid is nothing but a printed pattern usable on sudden fabrics.
-But flannel fabric can have a number of patterns itself.
+But flannel fabric can have several patterns itself.
 It does not need to be plaid.

 How often should flannel sheets get washed?